Bg

 Babies are used to drinking breast milk or formula at a warmer temperature than cold cow’s milk that comes out of the fridge.
 For some babies, you can make milk more palatable if you warm it up to room temperature or slightly warmer.
 Always test the temperature first before giving it to your baby.

 Unlike breast milk or formula, cow’s milk is not meant to be a meal.
-Therefore, offering it alongside a meal or snack may help your baby accept it more easily.
+Therefore, offering it alongside may help your baby accept it more easily.
 Leave it accessible in a sippy cup on their highchair tray or offer sips throughout the meal without pressure.
 They’ll likely give it a try as they get thirsty.

 You can help your baby get used to whole cow’s milk by including it in other foods, such as oatmeal or a smoothie.
 This allows your child to get used to milk while eating foods that might be more familiar to them.
 While this doesn’t help get them used to the taste of plain milk, it may help their bodies and digestive systems become more comfortable with cow’s milk.